imjackson/jacksongpack.com/README.md

 This site is built with plain HTML and CSS, and is hosted on [Netlify](https://netlify.com).
 Node is used during development to run Prettier as a pre-commit hook.

 Consideration was taken to make this site as fast and as [energy efficient](https://websitecarbon.com) as possible.
 [Fonts](#fonts) are served locally and preloaded.
-The fonts used are also subsetted into base Latin characters.
+The fonts used are subsetted into base Latin characters.
 Images and markup are kept to a minimum.

 ## Running Locally